fgsahoward/fgsahoward.github.io/_posts/2016-11-18-Modern-Buffer-Overflows-Part3.md

 there is no use going out of the way to properly set it.
 For this exploit, it can safely be ignored.

 The address of the gadgets is given as the first column.
-Theoretically after the buffer overflow the stack should be set up to return to one of these gadgets where its' popped value sets on top.
+Theoretically, after the buffer overflow, the stack should be set up to return to one of these gadgets where its popped value sets on top.
 On top of the popped value is the other gadget's address followed by its' popped value, finally followed by the address for `execve`.
 To put this all in motion, first figure out the return address for `execve` as well as the pointers to the arguments: